Only 3% of the brands in Sephora are Black-owned—Here’s how the retailer is changing that

 Sephora decided to focus on growing the number of Black-owned brands available on its U.S. website, and created a section online to showcase them.
 (Sephora has made a 15% commitment for its U.S. businesses, including stores, online, and the Sephora app.)
 Throughout the summer, Venkatesh oversaw an audit of the brands Sephora carries and confirmed that only 3% of them were Black owned.

 The retailer plans to double its BIPOC-founded brands by next year.
-Long-term, says global chief merchandising officer Artemis Patrick, Sephora hopes to build “an ecosystem that creates a platform for Black-owned and Black-founded prestige brands to grow.”
+Long-term, says Executive Vice President and Global Chief Merchandising Officer Artemis Patrick, Sephora hopes to build “an ecosystem that creates a platform for Black-owned and Black-founded prestige brands to grow.”

 But it’ll take more than just shelf space to help Black founders succeed.
 Even before they bring their products to market, they face significant challenges.
 Despite the outsize success of companies such as the Rihanna-founded Fenty Beauty—which is co-owned by Sephora parent company LVMH—many founders lack the connections and funds to get a company off the ground.
 Aesthetician Shani Darden, whose skincare line is carried by Sephora, says that she bootstrapped her company for years before raising capital to expand.
 “I didn’t have contacts.
 I got lucky that some famous people, like Jessica Alba, liked my retinol,” she says. “[Brands] need to have name recognition to get into a place like Sephora.
 It can be hard for Black founders to get to that place.”